Updated as of January 2020.

 The North Carolina Division of Child Development and Early Education, a division within the Department of Health and Human Services (DHHS), oversees two large state programs — NC Pre-K and the Subsidized Child Care Program.
 NC Pre-K is a preschool program for at-risk 4-year-olds.
 (The Subsidized Child Care Program is discussed separately.)

-In addition, Smart Start is a public/private program that was established in 1993 to serve children from birth to 5 years old.
+In addition, Smart Start is a public/private program that was established in 1993 to serve children from birth to five years old.
 The N.C.
-Partnership for Children and 77 local partnerships oversee the program.
-Smart Start provides child care subsidies, teacher training, health screenings, and support for families regardless of income.
+Partnership for Children and 75 local partnerships oversee the program.
+Smart Start provides child-care subsidies, teacher training, health screenings, and support for families regardless of income.

 North Carolina also has three federally funded prekindergarten programs — Preschool for Exceptional Children, Title I Preschool, and Head Start.
 Preschool for Exceptional Children is supported by state and federal funds and provides prekindergarten services for special-needs children.
 Title I Preschool allows school districts to set aside a portion of their federal Title I funding to provide prekindergarten programs for at-risk 4-year-olds.

-- To be eligible for NC Pre-K, families must have a household income that is 75 percent of state median income.
+- To be eligible for NC Pre-K, families must have a household income at or below 75 percent of state median income.
 Military families and families with children who have limited English proficiency, special needs, disability, or extraordinary educational need may also qualify, regardless of income.

-- Approximately one out of four NC Pre-K classrooms operated in a for-profit site.
+- During the 2017-18 school year, approximately one out of four NC Pre-K classrooms operated in a for-profit site.
 Of the remaining classrooms, just over half were in public schools.
 Around 15 percent were in Head Start programs, a small percentage of which were operated by public schools.

 - North Carolina received $69.9 million from 2012 to 2016 as part of the Race to the Top – Early Learning Challenge, a federal initiative designed to improve access to high-quality prekindergarten programs.